freesewing/markdown/dev/guides/patterns/en.md

 ---

-This illustration is a good starting point to gain a better understanding of the main FreeSewing building blocks:
+This illustration is a good starting point to gain a better understanding of the structure of a FreeSewing pattern:

 <Example
   part="docs_overview"